 Mucormycosis in Child

 Mucormycosis can cause serious life-threatening infection in compromised hosts.
 While rhinocerebral mucormycosis is the most common form of the disease, mucormycosis can involve the skin, pulmonary, renal, and gastrointestinal organs, or it can disseminate.
-The underlying risk factor can influence the clinical manifestation; rhinocerebral disease is common in diabetics, whereas patients with hematological malignancies or neutropenia usually have pulmonary disease and, more rarely, gastrointestinal disease.
+The underlying risk factor can influence the clinical manifestation; rhinocerebral disease is common in people with diabetes, whereas patients with hematological malignancies or neutropenia usually have pulmonary disease and, more rarely, gastrointestinal disease.
 Renal transplant patients are more likely to have involvement of the graft kidney.

 For discussion of diseases caused by fungi belonging to the order of Entomophthorales, see Cutaneous basidiobolomycosis, Disseminated basidiobolomycosis, and Rhinofacial conidiobolomycosis.

 - Ecthyma gangrenosum in patients who are immunocompromised.